excelerate-america/FrontEndChallenge/index.md

 **Please contact me, if you have any questions about the challenge or need any clarifications.**
 Please contact me!
 The best method is via Discord:
+- My username:  `drew_beaman#1798`

-If you are new to Discord
+If you are new to Discord:
--

- 1) follow this link to set up your discord account,
- 2) [Sign up to Discord](https://discord.com/register)2) once your account is setup navigate to the friends section and type in my username
+ 1 Follow this link: [Sign up to Discord](https://discord.com/register) to set up your discord account 2 Once your account is setup, navigate to the friends section and type in my username  `drew_beaman#1798`
- @drew_beaman

 **🚨 if your portfolio contains a project that is similar please contact me! 🚨**